patchamama/pwa-android-prototype/README.md

 ![](./docs/web-android-notification.png)

 *Make sure that the application to be developed is running locally (in our case at http://localhost:3000) so that some content can be displayed in the simulator.*

+In this way, the changes we make on the web, we can see them reflected directly in the android simulator.